hark130/Baron_Builder/README.md

 		* AKA Don't 'hard code' directories
 		* Make Baron_Builder pass in the necessary directories (e.g., Archive, Backup, Working)
 		* This design will facilitate easy relocation of files in the future

+### Branching

+* Branch names should be based off BUG number, Feature number, or 'basic functionality' short title
+* Branches verified on one operating system can be merged into development
+* Avoid merging development into master until all implemented features have been tested on two operating systems